JanisGeise/sparseSpatialSampling/README.md

 - once the original fields are interpolated onto the new grid, they can be saved to a HDMF file calling the `export_data()` method of the `DataWriter` class
-- for data from `OpenFoam`, the function `export_openfoam_fields` in `execute_grid_generation` can be used to either export all snapshots at once or snapshot-by-snapshot
+- for data from `OpenFoam`, the function `export_openfoam_fields` in `execute_grid_generation` can be used to either export all snapshots for a given list of fields at once or snapshot-by-snapshot (more convenient)
 - the data is saved as temporal grid structure in an HDMF & XDMF file for analysis, e.g., in ParaView
 - one HDMF & XDMF file is created for each field
-- additionally, a summary of the refinement process and mesh characteristics is stored as property in the `DataWriter` instance called `mesh_info`, which can be saved with `pt.save(...)`
+- additionally, a `mesh_info` file containing a summary of the refinement process and mesh characteristics is saved
+- once the grid generation is completed, the `DataWriter`instance is saved.
+This avoids the necessity to execute the grid generation again in case additional fields should be interpolated afterward

 ### Executing $S^3$
 #### Local machine